Mohiussunnath Chowdhury

-Mohiussunnath Chowdhury is a British Bangladeshi Islamist from Luton, Bedfordshire who was cleared of terrorist charges relating to a 2017 sword attack outside Buckingham palace and later convicted in 2020 of planning terrorist attacks.
-Prior to his 2020 conviction, he praised the 2013 murder of Lee Rigby.
+Mohiussunnath Chowdhury is a British Bangladeshi Islamist from Luton, Bedfordshire who was cleared of terrorist charges relating to a 2017 sword attack outside Buckingham Palace.
+In 2020, he was sentenced to life in prison for planning terrorist attacks.

 2017 attack outside Buckingham Palace

 Chowdhury used a sword to attack police officers outside Buckingham Palace on 25 August 2017 whilst he shouted Allahu Akbar.
 He was disarmed by two unarmed police officers.
 In December 2018 he was cleared of terror charges as he argued that he had only wanted to be killed by police and had no intention of harming anyone.
 While in high security HM Prison Belmarsh, he met jihadis including the Parsons Green train bomber.
 After he was released in December 2018 from prison, he started planning new attacks.
 Chowdhury would later brag about deceiving the jury that cleared him and claimed that the attack had really been intended as a terrorist attack while under surveillance.